 - Public Read: Only the owner of the bucket can perform write operations on the files in the bucket, while anyone (including anonymous users) can perform read operations on the files.

 - Public Read/Write: Anyone (including anonymous users) can perform read and write operations on the files in the bucket.
-The fees incurred by these operations will be borne by the owner of the bucket.
+The fees incurred by these operations are borne by the owner of the bucket.
 Use this permission with caution.

 Log on to the OSS console.

-In the Read and Write Permissions drop-down list, select an access permission option for the bucket.
+Click Edit, and then select an ACL option for the bucket.